new-church/sc-www/content/news/ncia-2022-retreat.md

 The scheduled events so far are:

-- Thursday 6th January 2022 10AM, 8PM: 'Question Time' by David Moffat.
+- Thursday 6th January 2022 10AM and 8PM: 'Question Time' by David Moffat.
 [Click here to join Zoom at the time it begins](https://us02web.zoom.us/j/2074775351?pwd=ZEdFT0x1OTRVWFdOMzZqcEcrZ2dTdz09)
 - Friday 7th January 2022 10AM: 'Deborah's Tree' by Ros Taylor.
-(Link TBD)
+[Click here to join Zoom at the time it begins](https://us02web.zoom.us/j/81419610190?pwd=cVVCTnFSNVhROWp2L1lDUXlIZWhjQT09)
 - Friday 7th January 2022 8PM: 'Where's Wally?
 Maps and tools for the spiritually lost, perplexed and unmotivated' by Joe Vandermeer.
 [Click here to join Zoom at the time it begins](https://us02web.zoom.us/j/89832027177?pwd=L1NDZytIb2MrU0pHMkJ4SVJBdG5EQT09)
-- Saturday 8th January 2022 9:50AM: presentation by Julian Duckworth on 'Using the Word More Personally'.
+- Saturday 8th January 2022 9:50AM: 'Using the Word More Personally' by Julian Duckworth.
 [Click here to join Zoom at the time it begins](https://us02web.zoom.us/j/89943297066?pwd=REZyVzJVUXc5ZXp5SU9IN2tGY1BzQT09).
 For a synopsis [click here](https://static.swedenborg.com.au/pdf/fliers/ncia202201081000.pdf)
-- Saturday 8th January 2022: presentation by Sarah Walker at 2PM on 'An experience of self'.
+- Saturday 8th January 2022 2PM: 'An experience of self' by Sarah Walker.
 [Click here to join Zoom at the time it begins](https://us02web.zoom.us/j/128490153?pwd=MFo5NGFWL2RFRXNRQzAxYzlKMEJHUT09)
-- Sunday 9th January 2022: Service of Worship live streamed by David Moffat at 10:30AM.
+- Sunday 9th January 2022 10:30AM: Service of Worship live streamed by David Moffat.
 [Click here to join Zoom at the time it begins](https://us02web.zoom.us/j/2074775351?pwd=ZEdFT0x1OTRVWFdOMzZqcEcrZ2dTdz09)

-For more news, event details, and Zoom links relating to this retreat see the New Church In Victoria website at [https://www.swedenborgcommunityvictoria.net.au/](https://www.swedenborgcommunityvictoria.net.au/) then search for January events.
+For more news, event details, and Zoom links relating to this retreat see the Swedenborg Community Victoria website at [https://www.swedenborgcommunityvictoria.net.au/](https://www.swedenborgcommunityvictoria.net.au/) then search for January events.